2024sabuhiabbasov/Unit-1/Quizzes/Quiz 007.md

 ## Quiz 007
 **Statement**

 Create a program that creates 10 random password with digits and letters of length 20.

-[HL] Ask the user for the length and if symbols should be included.
+If you are an HL student, ask the user for the length and if symbols should be included.
 Print answer in RED.

 **My code**
 ```.py